 Dan is an adjunct professor at San Jose State University (SJSU) in the department of Industrial and Systems Engineering (ISE).
-He is specifically affiliated with the Ergonomics and Human Factors specialty program hosted within ISE.
+He is a member of the Human Factors specialty program hosted within ISE, teaching both the basic and advanced Interaction Design classes.
 This program provides a graduate level masters degree curriculum that includes focus areas in both hardware and software ergonomics.
 It was recently rated the #6 best User Interface Design Masters Degree program in the country.
 Check it out at http://www.valuecolleges.com/rankings/best-ux-design-graduate-programs-for-2016/

 Educating for HCI at Scale is a recent article Dan published in ACM Interactions Magazine to share his views on the state of HCI education globally.